Wildlife drawing is something I've done since I was a kid.

 Table of Contents

 Drawing animals in real life are great practice for drawing movement.
-It's a totally unique experience.
-You're building a library of information in your head.
-Which makes you more confident in your drawing.
+It's a totally unique experience that will make you more confident in your drawing.

 It’s always better to draw from photographs you’ve taken yourself.
 When you use your own reference images of animals there is an experience behind the image.
 Which develops stronger drawings you and a story you can talk about.
 When you make wildlife drawings based on photos that aren't yours, you're reliving a moment through their eyes.
 Which is their vision and not yours.

 But if you're just starting out, there are virtually unlimited photos online for you to practice from.
-You just can't sell drawings you did base on those photographer's photos.
+Just remember, you just can't sell drawings you did, based on someone else's photos.
 As you'll be violating their copyright.

 These photos are from a trip I took to Sri Lanka.
 Making for great reference photos for one of my mixed media drawings.
 I started this sketch with the biggest and simplest shapes, but I don’t use basic construction shapes most “how-to” books instruct artists to do.
 Such as ovals or circles.
 Which is a pretty outdated way of drawing. using my reference photos, I observe the basic contours as soon as I start drawing.